gipfeli-io/documentation/docs/infrastructure/basics.md

 * It seamlessly integrates with all the other GCP services
 * It is - even though deprecated - a lot cheaper than its successor (Artifact Registry), because it uses Cloud Storage as a backend which costs way less

+### SoncarCloud

+This tool performs code analysis in our repositories and, in the case of the backend, also makes sure the code coverage is good enough.
+It reports codesmells, security issues and much more.

+We chose SonarCloud because

+* It offers a free tier
+* It is usable withing Github Actions workflows and integrates into our workflow

 ## Presentation & Business Logic